ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/types/_includes/containers.md

 # Containers

-YQL supports containers as a way to define a complex data structure organized in a certain way.
+YQL supports container types to define complex data structures organized in various ways.
-Values of container types can be passed to YQL queries as input parameters, or returned from YQL queries as output result set columns.
+Values of container types can be passed to YQL queries as input parameters or returned from YQL queries as columns of the set of results.
-Container types cannot be used as the types of columns in {{ ydb-short-name }} tables.
+Container types can't be used as column data types for {{ ydb-short-name }} tables.

 | Type | Declaration,</br>example | Description |
 | ------------ | ---------------- | ------------- |